 The modern marketing agency deals with a greater volume and depth of data than ever before.
-With the right tools and software in place, agencies and individuals can collect, collate, and analyse reams of diverse data across various touchpoints, channels, and devices.
+With the right tools and software in place, agencies and individuals can collect, collate, and analyze reams of diverse data across various touchpoints, channels, and devices.

 But the challenge often lies in presenting said data to clients in an accessible, simple, and engaging manner, and this is where reports and dashboards play a crucial role.
 They are both invaluable visual tools for presenting a summation of the data one has collected in a way that makes sense to whoever might be reviewing it.

 Although reports and dashboards perform similar functions, they are distinct, separate tools, each with its own value and array of applications.